-Environmental The Agency will prepare the environmental documents for construction of the station including impacts on the site surroundings and an Initial Site Assessment.
+Environmental The Agency will prepare the environmental documents for construction of the station, including impacts on the site surroundings and an Initial Site Assessment.

 Construction Impacts The maintenance site is currently planned for an undefined site in South Orange County.
-Impacts should be minimal.
+Impacts will be determined through the environmental document phase.